 The next part of the story is a little fuzzy in my memory but I believe Erik met another kid our age on vacation who allegedly played the drums.
 Erik invited him to visit him and stay for a few days so we could jam.
 He took up the offer and showed up with a sleeping bag and drum sticks but no drums.

 We all slept at Erik’s house that night, talked a lot about bands, but I don’t believe we ever really played any music.

 In the morning before our new drummer friend was picked up he said he had the perfect name for the band.
 We asked, well, what is it?
-He blurted our The Godzilla Attacks Tokyo Kamikaze Blues Band!
+He blurted out The Godzilla Attacks Tokyo Kamikaze Blues Band!
 Erik and I looked at each other and burst out laughing.
 Now, again, this was a long time ago.
 I believe the name has changed and evolved over the years in my mind, but that is the gist of this great band name.
 That nice kid got picked up by his mom and we never saw him again.
 To this day I have no idea what his name was.
 I’ll have to reach out to Erik to see if he recalls.
-UPDATE: I spoke with Erik and neither of us can remember his name, but we both have an image in our heads of what he looked like.

 Since that time, in every band I’ve ever been in, when we start to talk about the band name, I blurt out that name.
 Laughs are had, sometimes a bit of background is shared and then we move on.

 When COVID-19 hit and we all got stuck at home, I decided that I would write and record 10 original blues songs.
 And, most importantly, I would record them as the world famous Godzilla Attacks Tokyo Kamikaze Blues Band.